 - Student loans

-SECURED DEBT: A Consumer Proposal cannot eliminate secured debts unless you give up the security.
+A Consumer Proposal cannot eliminate secured debts unless you give up the security.
 However, if a Consumer Proposal is filed, a secured creditor cannot change the terms or conditions of your loan and as long as you remain current on your payments, the secured assets are safe.
 Examples of secured debts are as follows:

 - Secured Credit Cards